Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion

-The analysis of influence conducted in Appendix~\ref{appendix:influence} showed that $\mathbf{\Omega}$ has low impact on Stadion results and can be set easily.
+The analysis of influence conducted in supplementary material shows that $\mathbf{\Omega}$ has low impact on Stadion results and can be set easily.

-An important assumption behind our implementation of within-cluster stability is that, for non-clusterable structures (w.r.t. an algorithm), the algorithm must place cluster boundaries in high-density regions to produce instability through jittering.
+An important assumption behind our implementation of within-cluster stability is that for non-clusterable structures (e.g. uniform noise), the algorithm will place cluster boundaries in high-density regions to produce instability through jittering.
 This encompasses a wide range of algorithms such as center-based, spectral or Ward linkage clustering which, for the sake of saving cost, would cut through dense clouds of points.
-If this requirement is not fulfilled, it is unclear whether this method will work.
-For instance, single linkage cannot be evaluated this way, since it may build two-cluster partitions of size $1$ and $N-1$, where the boundary lies at the frontier of the cluster.
+If this requirement is not fulfilled, further studies are needed to determine whether this method will work.

-Finally, the motivation for using the same algorithm to cluster again each cluster is that an algorithm should evaluate itself.
-For instance, one could use a clustering algorithm to estimate within-cluster stability different from the one used to compute stability between clusters, or one could train a supervised classifier on the clusters labels and then assess its stability \cite{Dudoit2002,Lange2004,Tibshirani2005}.
-However, it is not obvious what kind of bias would be introduced with this approach.